Why Pegium¶

 What makes it practical¶

-Pegium tries to make the common path short:
+Pegium keeps the common path short:

 - the AST and CST stay available, so semantics and source-aware tooling can both be implemented cleanly